katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 Avoid the common boiler plate code in your test playbook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From Ansible 2.10, the test suite uses `modules_defaults`.
+From Assible 2.10, the test suite uses `modules_defaults`.
 This module
 allow us to preinitialize the following default keys of the VMware modules:

 - hostname